- A band reaches its 10-year anniversary with no breakups, hiatuses or line-up changes. Often crosses with True Companions.

 - The Hollies lineup of Allan Clarke, Terry Sylvester, Tony Hicks, Bernie Calvert, and Bobby Elliott lasted from 1968 to 1971, split with Clarke for a while, then reformed and lasted from 1973 to 1981, totalling 11 years.

-- Judas Priest, as of 2011, qualify under type 5.
-The core group of Halford, Tipton, Downing and Hill + drummer Scott Travis.
-The line up of Tipton, Downing, Hill, and Travis has been constant since 1990, while Halford left for an eleven year period starting in 1992.
-Of course, with the exception of the change in drummers and vocalist (drummers multiple times, vocalist once), the core guitar and bass group has been together with only a three year hiatus since 1974, and they've spent over 20 years with the same vocalist or same drummer... just not at the same time.
+- It should also be noted that with the exception of the change in drummers and vocalist, the core guitar and bass group had been together with only a three year hiatus since 1974.
 Of course, the little known demos before the band's first album feature their first singer Al Atkins, effectively The Pete Best of the band.

 - Limp Bizkit was Fred Durst, Wes Borland, Sam Rivers, John Otto and DJ Lethal from 1996 to 2001, when Borland left.
 After three years with another guitarist, Borland returned in 2004, only for the band to enter a hiatus from 2006 to 2009.
-Since the last reformation, the line-up has played for 13 years so far.
+Lethal left in 2012, leading to a total of 14 years with this line-up.

 - Loudness was founded in early 1981 with Minoru Niihada, Akira Takasaki, Masayoshi Yamashita, and Munetaka Higuchi; this lineup lasted until 1988 when Niihada was fired and replaced with an English-speaking vocalist after their producer suggested this might help them break through in the American market.
 After two more lineup changes in 1992 and 1994 that left Takasaki as the only original member, the group returned to its original lineup in 2001; this lineup lasted an additional seven-plus years until Higuchi's death from cancer in late 2008, over 15 years total but never even 8 consecutive years.